 Fifty-three percent of U.S. jobs are middle skill, meaning that they require some form of education and training beyond a high school diploma, but less than a four-year college degree.
 Yet, only 43 percent of U.S. workers are trained at this level (National Skills Coalition, 2019).

-By 2020, 65% of jobs will require some type of post-secondary credentials, but sending more students to traditional four year colleges has not produced needed results.
+65% of jobs today require some type of post-secondary credentials, but sending more students to traditional four year colleges has not produced needed results.

 Key industries in United States are unable to find enough sufficiently trained workers to fill these (middle skill) jobs (National Skills Coalition, 2017).

 Career Pathways addresses these issues by providing the experiences typically associated with well-resourced young people (job shadows, college visits, internships, community building activities) to low-resourced youth.

 Career Pathways provides the guidance students and parents need to understand and navigate the multiple pathways available.
 When needed, we also provide transportation, child care, food, training costs, costs associated with licensure, enrollment requirements, and equipment including computers, materials and clothing in order to remove every possible obstacle to opportunity our students face.

 NC Works Next Gen: A program offering career advising, mentoring and leadership development to help young adults ages 16 to 24 remove the obstacles to careers.
 MeckEd provides services for young adults attending Garinger, Harding, Independence and Vance high schools.
 For those not in school full-time or with a full-time job, Central Piedmont Community College and ResCare Workforce Services are the partner organizations.
 We can also connect young adults who don’t meet program eligibility with other youth-serving organizations.